-Consumption in moderate amounts has shown that consumption of milk and cheese can have neutral or positive effects on cardiovascular health.
+Consumption in moderate amounts has shown that milk and cheese consumption can have neutral or positive effects on cardiovascular health.

-Although, overconsumption of cheese that contains higher amounts of fats and sodium might have negative effects on cardiovascular health and hypertension.
+Although, overconsumption of cheese that contains higher amounts of fats and sodium might negatively affect cardiovascular health and hypertension.

 Consumption of milk increases the risk of developing prostate cancer, non-Hodgkin's lymphoma, and breast cancer.

 In addition to that, cheese is associated with an increased risk of breast and prostate cancers.
 (8)

 Frequent consumptions of dairy, including cheese and milk, have a slight positive correlation in increasing the risk of developing Parkinson's disease.

 Intolerance and allergies